R-Rajkumar/GitBlog/stratos/Stratos-4.1.0-M3-UserGuide.md

 * Run ``` up.sh ``` script file - ``` {SETUP_HOME}$ ./up.sh ``` (You might have to use ```sudo``` in some cases.)
 * Above command will start-up 4 VMs, namely discovery, master, minion-1 and minion-2.

-Setting up a private docker registry
+Setting up a Private Docker Registry
 ------------------------------------

 * Install docker in your machine